3.11 Mutual obligation requirements

 Where job seekers cannot meet their requirements

-Employment services providers should tailor job seekers' mutual obligations to job seekers' individual circumstances.
+Job seekers' mutual obligations should be tailored to job seekers' individual circumstances.
 Where job seekers have a medical condition that may affect their ability to work, they may be assessed for a temporary reduced work capacity, or partial capacity to work.

 In circumstances where job seekers are unable to meet any requirements for medical or other reasons, they may also be temporarily exempted from mutual obligation requirements (3.11.5).